apisearch-io/docs/ui/reference.md

 * placeholder: the default html input placeholder.
 * autofocus: when set to true, the cursor is focused on the input.
 By default `false`
+* autocomplete: enable autocomplete feature.
+When is enabled, some specific CSS style rules are applied to your search box, so you might need to fix some style properties.
+Use keys `tab` and `right` for autocompletion when a suggestion appears.
+Only viable when your items expose suggestions when are indexed.
+Check [this recipe](reference.md) more a specific configuration recipe.
 * initialSearch: initial search value.
 Can be taken from the url (a parameter). or can be static, for example, if the field is configured but hidden.
 By default empty